What’s the difference between a midwife and a doula?

 How will you comfort me in labour?

-I’m trained to use safe and effective techniques to comfort you in labour.
-I can suggest positions and types of movements, depending on the circumstance, to relieve pressure or to work with your body rather than against it.
-I’ll also care for your emotional needs, listening to your thoughts and concerns and lifting you up if things get tough.
-Doulas are trained to calmly adapt to change; you can depend on me to be a sounding board when you’re making a decision and to hold your hand when you need reinforcement.
+We’re trained to use safe and effective techniques to comfort you in labour.
+We can suggest positions and types of movements, depending on the circumstance, to relieve pressure or to work with your body rather than against it.
+We’ll also care for your emotional needs, listening to your thoughts and concerns and lifting you up if things get tough.
+Doulas are trained to calmly adapt to change; you can depend on your doula to be a sounding board when you’re making a decision and to hold your hand when you need reinforcement.

 Can’t my partner/mom/sister/friend be my doula?